iesta/1BTCPuzzle/readme.md

 ## Lost transaction costs *almost* users

-Followed a reference to the serie of numbers in Lost
+In the reddit original post, the clue followed a reference to the serie of numbers in Lost by some redditor.

 - ???